Skip to content

 How-to: dimensions module

-For simple water bodies, the dimensions module provides classes to easily calculate the H and A (height and surface area) parameters for the MorphometryBlock class, i.e., the &morphometry configuration block.
+For simple water bodies, the dimensions module provides classes to easily calculate the h and a (height and surface area) parameters for the MorphometryBlock class, i.e., the morphometry block.
+These are:

 Graphical representation of the InvertedTruncatedPyramid Graphical representation of the InvertedTruncatedPyramid